TheKingofLEGO/Employee-Turnover-Analysis/README.md

 This project demonstrates a comprehensive data analytics approach to understanding employee attrition patterns using **SQL** for data analysis and **Power BI** for interactive visualization.
 Designed as a portfolio project, it highlights industry best practices in HR analytics, business intelligence, and data storytelling.

 ---
-Welcome to the **Employee Turnover Analysis Project** repository! 🚀
-This project demonstrates a comprehensive data analytics approach to understanding employee attrition patterns using SQL for data analysis and Power BI for interactive visualization.
-Designed as a portfolio project, it highlights industry best practices in HR analytics, business intelligence, and data storytelling.

----

 ## 📑 Table of Contents